 Alzheimer’s Therapeutic Area User Guide v2.0

 Version 2.0 of the Alzheimer’s Disease Therapeutic Area User Guide (TAUG-Alzheimer's) was developed under the CDISC Standards Development Process.
-TAUG-Alzheimer’s v2.0 describes the most common biomedical concepts relevant to studies of Alzheimer’s disease and mild cognitive impairment, and the necessary metadata to represent such data consistently with CDISC standards, such as SDTM.
+TAUG-Alzheimer’s v2.0 describes the most common biomedical concepts relevant to studies of Alzheimer’s disease and mild cognitive impairment, and the necessary metadata to represent such data consistently with Terminology and SDTM.

 TA Standards extend the Foundational Standards to represent data that pertain to specific indications within disease areas.
 CDISC Standards specify how to structure the data; they do not specify what data should be collected or how to conduct clinical trials, assessments or endpoints.